caravangelo/inflation-easy/README.md

 If you use *InflationEasy* in your research, please cite the associated code paper:
 [arXiv:?????](https://arxiv.org/abs/????)

-Additional references where *InflationEasy* was developed and applied:
+Please cite also these additional references where *InflationEasy* was developed and applied:

 - [arXiv:2102.06378](https://arxiv.org/abs/2102.06378)
 - [arXiv:2209.13616](https://arxiv.org/abs/2209.13616)